Tracy Chamoun: Early life

-Tracy Chamoun was born in 22 October 1960 to the Chamoun political family.
+Tracy Chamoun was born on 22 October 1960 to the Chamoun political family.
 She is one of two surviving children of Dany Chamoun, the assassinated former leader of the National Liberal Party and son of former President Camille Chamoun; her mother is the late Patti Morgan Chamoun, an Australian fashion model and actress.
-Her 2 brothers died at a young age, alongside Dany Chamoun, in their house, in an operation executed by Lebanese Forces Christian Militia headed by Samir Geagea.
+In October 1990, a militia attacked her father's home and killed him, his second wife and two of their three young children.
+The Lebanese courts convicted Samir Geagea of the assassination.

 Career

 Dany Chamoun Foundation

 Through the Dany Chamoun Foundation, Tracy Chamoun has sought to perpetuate the legacy of her father, who, on 21 October 1990, was assassinated together with his second wife and two children.
 Many received amnesty.
 Eleven associates are also sentenced.
 Her autobiography, Au Nom du Pere, centered on her relationship with her father and his life and work.
 In it, she recounts the harrowing experience in which she and her mother were kidnapped in 1980 during a surprise attack on the National Liberal Party headquarters by Phalangist militiamen under the command of Bachir Gemayel, her father's former ally.